-The ball shall be of white, yellow, orange, lime green or pink solid rubber.
-The ball may measure between 7 3/4 and 8 inches in circumference.
-The ball may weigh between 5 and 5 1/4 ounces in weight.
+The ball shall be white, yellow, orange, lime green or pink smooth or slightly textured solid rubber.
+The ball may measure between 7-3/4 and 8 inches in circumference.
+The ball may weigh between 5 and 5-1/4 ounces in weight.